simondilhas/BIMtoCost-Excel/README.md

 - Columns G to K permit you to input or override quantities from the abstractBIM.
 - Columns M to O display the actual calculations.

-### Sheet "Help Unique"
-This Sheets help you to ensure data consistency while updating.
-Due to some Excel restrictions you might have to doubleclick on the column A2, B2 and C2 to activate the Unique formula.

-### Sheet "Roombook", "Wallbook" and "Facadebook"
+### Sheet "Roombook", "Wallbook", "Facadebook", "Windowbook" and "Doorbook"

 In the book Sheets you can add more information for the Spaces, Interior Walls, ExteriorCoverings.
 The principle is always the same.
-Copy the unique and insert the values (not the formulars)  of the Type names  into column B of the Book Sheet.
-Based on this information the sheet calculates basic quantities and you can add more information in the later columns.
+Copy the unique and insert the values (not the formulas)  of the Type names  into column B of the Book Sheet.
+Based on this information, the sheet calculates basic quantities, and you can add more details in the later columns.

 ### Updating quantities